sevenbamboos/my-blog-origin/source/_drafts/cv.md

 KODAK SHANGHAI PRODUCT DEVELOPMENT CENTER | Software Engineer | Jan.
 2007 - Feb.
 2010
 --- | --- | ---

+The Eastman Kodak Company is an American technology company that produces imaging products with over six thousand employees.
+Product Development Center is based in Shanghai, the largest software development center within Kodak, responsible for digital publishing and printing, consumer imaging, commercial imaging, and mobile imaging.

 __Achievements__